THE LEAST OF THESE

 in the subject line.
 Please note that after we had committed to utilizing Google

-Groups as one of the systems we use to deliver our letters, we learned that
+Groups as one of the systems we use to deliver our letters, we learned that Google’s

-removed from our Eblasts, PLEASE reply with the words REMOVE in the subject line, and
+our Eblasts, PLEASE reply with the words REMOVE in the subject line, and

-we’ll cheerfully delete you from our distribution
+we’ll cheerfully delete you from our distribution list.
+Further, another

-configuration.
-If you are with Gmail, and your Gmail account is configured to mask your email account
+are with Gmail, and your Gmail account is configured to mask your email account

 name, we will not be able to see your email account name in your removal

 request, and we need your actual email account name to find and remove it!
 If

 your Email is configured to hide your email address, PLEASE repeat your email

 name in the reply.